mayadata-io/oep-e2e-gcp/stages/3-director-sanity-check/ingress-nginx-check.md

 The following checks are performed on ingress-nginx:

-- Initial common checks:
+- Namespace specific checks:
-    - Check the memory consumption of the nodes.
-If the memory consumption is greater than 90 percent the check fails.
+    - Check if ingress-nginx namespace exists.
+Fails if namespace doesn't exist.
-    - Check the CPU consumption of the nodes.
-If the CPU consumption is greater than 90 percent the check fails.
+    - Check state of all pods running in ingress-nginx namespace.
+Fails if a pod is not in Running state.
-    - Check if the nginx pods exists and is running or not.
-If the pod is not running the check fails.
+    - Check readiness of all the pods in ingress-nginx namespace.
-    - Check the `Ready` status of the nginx pods.
-If all the pod's containers are not Ready the check fails
+    - Check replicasets ready state inside the ingress-nginx namespace.